+IV.A.
 The institution recognizes that ethical and effective leadership throughout the organization enables the institution to identify institutional values, set and achieve goals, learn, and improve.

 Institutional leaders create an environment that encourages participation and leadership at every level.
-Effectiveness is enhanced through the shared governance process which offers ample opportunity for recognizing, analyzing, and integrating institutional values and goals while focusing on continuous improvement.
-Students participate through the Associated Students of Cañada College (ASCC), classified staff members through the Classified Senate, and faculty members through the Academic Senate.
-These three bodies, the California State Employees Association (CSEA), and the administrative team, appoint representatives to institution-wide committees and shared governance bodies on campus.
+Effectiveness is enhanced through the shared governance process in which ample opportunity is given to recognize, analyze, and integrate institutional values and goals, while focusing on continuous improvement.
+Students participate through the Associated Students of Cañada College (ASCC), classified staff members participate in the Classified Senate, and faculty are members of the Academic Senate.
+The three senates, the California State Employees Association (CSEA) and the administrative team appoint representatives to institution-wide committees and shared governance bodies on campus.

-In February 2007 the Instructional Student Services Council (ISSC) adopted the statement of ethics developed by the Association of California Community College Administrators (1).
-Additionally, in 1998 the Academic Senate adopted a faculty statement of professional expectations (2).
+In February 2007, the Instructional Student Services Council (ISSC) adopted the statement of ethics developed by the Association of California Community College Administrators.